 What better way to celebrate our beautiful planet than with fun-filled activities in the Capital City?
-Events to commemorate the day start as early as March this year!
 Whether you’re looking to become one with nature, get more active or start shopping local, here’s your guide to everything Earth Day and sustainable living in Baton Rouge.

 BREC's BioBlitz

-Join BREC's BioBlitz 2025 on March 28-29 at Bayou Manchac Park.
+Join BREC's BioBlitz 2026 on April 17-18 at Blackwater Conservation Area in Central.
 This event brings together naturalists, scientists, and community members to explore and document the rich biodiversity of the area.
 Participants can engage in various activities, including guided hikes, hands-on sampling, and even a guided sunset paddle!
 It's a fantastic opportunity to connect with local organizations dedicated to preserving Louisiana's natural habitats.
-For more details and to register, visit BREC's official BioBlitz page.
+For more details and to register, visit BREC's official BioBlitz page

 Love the Boot Week